 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.
-Call your doctor or health care professional if you are not sure how to handle a missed dose.
+Call your care team if you are not sure how to handle a missed dose.

-- certain medicines for colds or congestion, like ephedrine, phenylephrine, or pseudoephedrine
+- Certain medications for colds or congestion, like ephedrine, phenylephrine, or pseudoephedrine

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?